43rd Engineer Battalion (United States)

 The 43rd Engineer Battalion was a military engineer unit in the United States Army first formed in 1917.

 Lineage

-Formed on 3 December 1917 as the 43d Engineers (Auxiliary Forestry Battalion) and was organized on 4 January 1918 at Camp American University, Washington.
+Formed on 3 December 1917 as the 43d Engineers (Auxiliary Forestry Battalion) and was organized on 4 January 1918, at Camp American University, Washington.

-The battalion was reorganized and redesignated on 18 October 1918 and its elements reorganized and redesignated as follows:
+The battalion was reorganized and redesignated on 18 October 1918, and its elements were reorganized and redesignated as follows: